In many regions of the world diets are lacking in high-quality protein and essential nutrients for healthy brain and body function.

 Their wide range of micronutrients and impressive bioavailability means that eggs are considered one of the most valuable animal-source foods in the world.

 Furthermore, eggs are recognised as a high-quality protein, supporting child growth and development in populations characterised by high rates of child undernutrition.
-They are also one of the most affordable sources of commonly lacking nutrients in young children throughout developing countries.
+They are also one of the most affordable sources of commonly lacking nutrients in young children throughout low- and middle-income countries.

 The high nutrient density of eggs mean they can support the body’s natural immune system, vaccination response and anti-retroviral treatments.